Frankfurter Anthologie

+Publication History

 Each Saturday the newspaper prints a poem chosen by a poet, critic, or other literary figure who also contributes an explanation of the poem and of why they consider it good.
 Each year the poems and commentaries are collected in book-form, published until 2010 by Insel Verlag, and since then by S. Fischer Verlag.
 In 2013 the 36th volume was published bringing the number of poems in the anthology to almost 2,000.

+Purpose and Philosophy

 Reich-Ranicki's purpose was to promote German poetry by regularly putting it in front of a wider audience, "that part of our readership – and be it only a minority – which is not yet indifferent to the art of poetry".
 He particularly intended to include a characteristic poem from new volumes by contemporary poets, but thought it essential also to recall poetry from the past.
 The first poem was by Johann Wolfgang von Goethe, with commentary by Benno von Wiese, the second by Cyrus Atabay, with commentary by Marie Luise Kaschnitz.
 Introducing the anthology, he gave the project the motto "Der Dichtung eine Gasse" (literally "An alleyway to poetry").

+Selection Criteria

 Only published poems, from whatever era, would be considered, preferably from a volume currently available in bookshops.
 The commentaries were to be personal essays accessible to the wider public to inspire them to approach the poem.
 The only other conditions were dictated by the space available in the newspaper: the poem could not be longer than thirty lines, the commentary not longer than sixty lines in manuscript.

+Contributors and Poets

 To date (2013), works from more than 350 poets have been included, Goethe, Heine and Brecht being amongst the most frequent.
 But the series has also been a forum for contemporary poets.
 Commentators have included Erich Fried, Peter Härtling, Robert Gernhardt, Wolfgang Koeppen, Golo Mann, Ulla Hahn, Hans Magnus Enzensberger and Siegfried Lenz.